sjtrimble/angular/aio/content/tutorial/getting-started-architecture.md

 1. For the product details route, update the `path` from `products/:productId` to `products`
 2. Use the `loadChildren` property with a path to `./products/products.module.ts` file and the `ProductModule` symbol.
-3. Remove all references to `ProductDetailsComponent`.
+3. Remove all references to `ProductDetailsComponent` in the `app.module.ts` file.

 <code-example header="src/app/app.module.ts" path="getting-started/src/app/app.module.ts">
 </code-example>